terencechain/consensus-specs/specs/_features/epbs/validator.md

     ...
 ```

-## Beacon chain responsibilities

-All validator responsibilities remain unchanged other than those noted below.
-Namely, proposer normal block production switched to a new `BeaconBlockBody`.
-Proposer with additional duty to construct and broadcast `InclusionList` alongside `SignedBeaconBlock`.
-Attester with an additional duty to be part of PTC committee and broadcast `PayloadAttestationMessage`.
+Given the `parent_block_hash`, `get_execution_inclusion_list` returns `GetInclusionListResponse` with the most recent version of the inclusion list based on the parent block hash.

+The body of this function is implementation dependent.
+The Engine API may be used to implement it with an external execution engine.
+This function returns a `GetInclusionListResponse` object that has to have the following properties
+- The `transactions` list consists of a list of transactions that can be executed based on the current execution state parametrized by the `parent_block_hash`.
+This includes validations that each of the "from" addresses has enough funds to cover the maximum gas specified in the transactions at the specified `base_fee_per_gas` and any possible increase for the next block because of EIP-1559.
+It also includes checks for nonce correctness.
+- The total gas limit of all transactions in the list is less or equal than `MAX_GAS_PER_INCLUSION_LIST`.
+- The `summary` consists of the "from" addresses from the `transactions` list.
+In particular, these lists have the same length.

 ## Validator assignment

-A validator can get PTC committee assignments for a given slot using the following helper via `get_ptc_assignment(state, epoch, validator_index)` where `epoch <= next_epoch`.
+A validator can get PTC assignments for a given slot using the following helper via `get_ptc_assignment(state, epoch, validator_index)` where `epoch <= next_epoch`.

 A validator can use the following function to see if they are supposed to submit payload attestation message during a slot across an epoch.
 PTC committee selection is only stable within the context of the current and next epoch.